LuhanSheng/Revit_To_Database/rvtFiles/README.md

 # Revit Files
-Here is a sample file.\\
-Add your own Revit files in this folder.
+Here is a sample file.
+Please add your own Revit files in this folder.